Meatball Soup

 Type of pasta: Use macaroni, wheels, ditalini, or shells etc. Whatever you prefer and think your family will enjoy is the perfect option.

-For more hearty soup recipes, check out:
+For more hearty soup recipes:

 5 from 7 votes